-Progression is the way we check that you're meeting enough units to complete your course.
+Progression is the way we check that you're meeting enough subjects to complete your program.
 It's also how we identify students that might be struggling.
 Every session, we check your results against the progression rules and notify you if you haven't met one or more of them.
 If you receive a progression email, all the information (including who to go to for help) will be in the email.

 Find out more about progression.

 Yes, you have the right to lodge an appeal against your progression status.
 Your appeal must be lodged in writing, within the given time frame and clearly outline the grounds for your appeal.
 Make sure you check the progression appeal process page for details on how to lodge an appeal.

 Can anyone help me with the Review of Grade or progression appeal process?

 The Counselling and Welfare staff can help you through the process from submitting the correct forms and documentation to helping understand the outcome.
 More information is available on the Services and facilities page.